remi0s/aosp-dictionary-tools/README.md

 CREDITS:

-https://github.com/hermitdave/FrequencyWords for opensubtitles archive project!
+[1] https://github.com/hermitdave/FrequencyWords for opensubtitles archive project!
 You can use the txt files provided here in content/2016  instead of downloading huge dump files for each languages.

-Used http://opus.nlpl.eu/OpenSubtitles2018.php in order to create the wordlists.
+[2] Used http://opus.nlpl.eu/OpenSubtitles2018.php in order to create the wordlists.

-https://github.com/linuxscout/yaraspell I used this repository for spellchecking the arabic wordlist!
+[3] https://github.com/linuxscout/yaraspell I used this repository for spellchecking the arabic wordlist!

-https://github.com/androidtweak/dictionaries/tree/f936da825c1d172e83e3b8ed8ddc9c30bc168d57/tools for the original tools used!
+[4] https://github.com/androidtweak/dictionaries/tree/f936da825c1d172e83e3b8ed8ddc9c30bc168d57/tools for the original tools used!

+[5] https://github.com/titoBouzout/Dictionaries used for greek spellcheck!